The Jenkins for your AI coding workflow.

 How it works

 You file a ticket.
-Red Queen has Claude write a spec for it.
-You approve.
+Claude writes a spec.
+An automated plan review scores it for blockers and ambiguity.
+You approve at the human gate.
 Claude writes the code and opens a PR.
 Another Claude reviews it.
 Another tests it.
 You review the final PR and merge.
-You can jump in at any gate with feedback, or rip the gates out entirely.
-A tiny AI dev team — and you're the tech lead.
+Jump in at any gate, or rip the gates out entirely.

 Phases are dynamic — defined in redqueen.yaml, not baked into the code.
 Add a security-review gate.
-Remove spec-writing if you ship from existing tickets.
+Remove the human spec-review and let plan-review auto-promote clean specs with skipSpecReviewIfReady.
 The graph is yours to shape.

 Quickstart